RomanTsisyk/CoordinatorX/README.md

 `set` should be applied to replace `View` which is presented as `fullScreen`, `overlay`, `sheet`\
 `sheet` is applied to cover root `View` with sheet `View`

-**‼️** Every `fullScreen`, `overlay`, `sheet` has own Context.
-That means that you can call from them appearing another part of `fullScreen`, `overlay`, `sheet`.
-And it will be handled by the same `Coordinator`

 ### RedirectionViewCoordinator
-The Coordinator is similar to `ViewCoordinator`, but can be understood as children coordinator.
+It is similar to `ViewCoordinator`, but can be understood as children coordinator.
 It has identical `Transition` types plus one additional:
 ```swift
     case parent(ParentRouteType)
 ```
 Which is used to triger action on parent flow.

 ### NavigationCoordinator
-The Coordinator is to present Navigation Flow.
+It is to present Navigation Flow.
 It has identical `Transition` types as `ViewCoordinator` plus few additional:
 ```swift
     case pop
     case popToRoot